 A key component of our analysis is the extent to which external conditions can have a significant influence on Altum's credit profile.
-The Operating Environment score for Altum, Baa3, takes into account two factors: a Macro-Level Indicator and Industry Risk.
+The Operating Environment score for Altum, Baa3, takes into account two factors: a Macro-Level Indicator and an Industry Risk score.
 The score for the Operating Environment is combined with the Financial Profile score to determine the Adjusted Financial Profile score.

-As the Macro-Level Indicator is higher than the Industry Risk indicator, it receives 0% weight in calculating the Operating Environment score, which instead fully reflects the Industry Risk The assigned Operating Environment score of Baa3 takes into account Altum's limited track record as a constraint, explaining the one-notch difference from the Home Country Operating Environment score of Baa2.
+As the Macro-Level Indicator is higher than the Industry Risk indicator, it receives 0% weight in calculating the Operating Environment score, which instead fully reflects the Industry Risk.
+The assigned Operating Environment score of Baa3 takes into account Altum's limited track record as a constraint, explaining the one-notch difference from the Home Country Operating Environment score of Baa2.

-Macro-Level Indicator
+Macro-level indicator

 The Macro-Level Indicator of A3 for Latvia reflects the intrinsic strength of its economy, the capacity of the government to implement sound economic policies, as well as political risk, government liquidity risk, financial sector risk and external vulnerability risk.
-The economic strength score of Moderate(+) reflects the small but diversified export sector, with a proven track record of managing economic shocks.
-The High(+) Institutional Strength score reflects the country's strong institutional capacity, as exemplified by the sizeable post-crisis macroeconomic adjustment and fiscal consolidation undertaken by Latvia, with one of the largest deficit reductions in the EU.
-Susceptibility to Event Risk is assessed as Moderate(-), driven by our assessment of the geopolitical risk in the region.
+The Economic Strength score of baa2 reflects the small but diversified export sector, with a proven track record of managing economic shocks.
+The a2 Institutional Strength score reflects the country's strong institutional capacity, as exemplified by the sizeable post-crisis macroeconomic adjustment and fiscal consolidation undertaken by Latvia, with one of the largest deficit reductions in the EU.
+Susceptibility to Event Risk is assessed at baa, driven by our assessment of the geopolitical risk in the region.